-The Habitat Management project 2024
+The Habitat Management Project

 Dormice are often regarded as “canaries in the coalmine” – as a woodland-specialist, a drop in dormouse numbers can reflect a loss or fragmentation of good-quality woodland habitat, something that is likely to impact many other woodland species.
 Restoration, creation and linking-up of scrubby wooded habitats is needed to help dormice populations recover, bringing benefits for other wildlife also hard-hit by the loss of scrub, woodland and hedgerows in the landscape.